-User Account Description and Tasks Performed Password User The User has no direct responsibility for switch management.
-He/she can view all switch status information and statistics but cannot make any configuration changes to the switch. user Operator The Operator manages all functions of the switch.
-The Operator can reset ports, except the management port. oper Administrator The super-user Administrator has complete access to all commands, information, and configuration commands on the switch, including the ability to change both the user and administrator passwords. admin
+User Account Jser Account Description and Tasks Performed User The User has no direct responsibility for switch management He/she can view all switch status information and statistics but cannot make any configuration changes to the switch. . user Operator The Operator manages all functions of the switch.
+The Operator can reset ports. oper Administrator The super-user Administrator has complete access to all commands, information, and configuration commands on th switch, including the ability to change both the user and administrator passwords. admin